Paul Redding | Hobart Professional Photographer

 My professional photography journey

 Looking through some work books from my primary school days – (thanks for keeping these Mum), I realise that my latent passion for photography started when I was about six years old.
 A brief but interesting little snippet written by myself, stated that I intended to be a photographer when I grew up.
-I did not remembered writing this and only discovered this little gem a few years ago during a clean out at my parents’ place.
-At the age of eight, I had my first big trip across Australia in the new family car.
+I did not remembered writing this and only discovered this little gem during a clean out at my parents’ place.
+At the age of eight, I had my first big trip across Australia with my family.
 Arriving at Perth WA seemed like a worthy reason to spend every last dollar that I had saved (or was given – I can’t remember- probably the latter!) on my first Kodak instamatic.
-(A trend that has seemed to continue though out my life) The camera cost me about $8, it used 110 film and the spring shutter lasted for about two film cartridges before it was rendered useless.
-During my teenage years, I saved every penny from my paper run and a part time sales assistant job, to upgrade to a Fujica st605n 35mm SLR camera.
+(A trend that has seemed to continue though out my life with slightly more complicated camera gear) The camera cost me about $8, it used 110 film and the spring shutter lasted for about two film cartridges before it was rendered useless.
+During my teenage years, I saved every penny to upgrade to a Fujica st605n 35mm SLR camera.
+This was from a paper run and a part time sales assistant job.
 That’s when the fun started.

-Quite keen at school, I had the nick name ‘Snapper Redding’ which was coined by teaching staff at the high school I attended.
+Quite keen at school, I was mgiven the nick name ‘Snapper Redding’ which was coined by teaching staff at the high school I attended.

 Photographing everything that moved and everything that didn’t, I then processed the Black & White films in the poorly ventilated dark room that was my bed room.
 Students from the school paid my way through this hobby stage by purchasing the poor quality prints of them selves at school.

-On leaving school in 1982, inspiration to further myself as a commercial photographer came from a very talented Hasselblad Master by the name of Gary Barnes.
-He had an exhibition for the sake of showcasing his commercial and industrial photography talent.
+On leaving school in 1982, inspiration to further myself as a commercial photographer came from a very talented Hasselblad Master by the name of Gary Barnes (now deceased).
+He had an exhibition which showcased his commercial and industrial photography talent.

 Thanks to my supporting parents – and for the school photography job advertisment that they pointed out in the news paper.

-It was a steep learning curve early during the digital photography transformation period.
-Film scanning businesses fiercely guarded their domain.
-They did not let out information regarding image file preparation and monitor calibration.
+It was a steep learning curve early in the digital photography transformation period.
+Film scanning businesses fiercely guarded their domain and did not generously let out information regarding image file preparation and calibration.